Eonasdan/static-site-generator/README.md

 I've setup the make file to do a lot of SEO work for you.
 The included shell has meta tags for Twitter, Facebook and Google.
 The index file also includes a PWA script from PWA Builder.
 Each of the posts will generate structured data tags based on the custom meta tags you provide.
 The script auto generates a sitemap.xml file each time you run the make file.

+All none-minified (`bootstrap.css` not `bootstrap.min.css`) js/css files in their perspective folders get compressed and combined into a single js and css file.

 ##Setup

 Be sure to run `npm i`.